GrumStomper29/Vulkan-Forest-Scene/README.md

 # Vulkan-Forest-Scene
 A massive forest scene rendered in Vulkan

-Assets are unavailable for now, since they are very large.
+Requires Vulkan SDK.

-Requires the Vulkan SDK
+Assets are currently unavailable.